Hack the Box - Delivery

 RockYou password list.
 However, it does say that if we are clever enough, we can use

 hashcat rules to easily crack variations.
 Here are two good resources for

-hashcat rules: one and two.
+hashcat rules: one

 Using a rule within

 hashcat is pretty simple.
 We just supply the